helm/charts/CONTRIBUTING.md

 This repository is used by Chart developers for maintaining the official charts for Kubernetes Helm.
 If your issue is in the Helm tool itself, please use the issue tracker in the [helm/helm](https://github.com/helm/helm) repository.

-## How to Contribute to an existing Chart
+## How to Contribute to an Existing Chart

 1. Fork this repository, develop and test your Chart changes.
 Remember to sign off your commits as described in the "Sign Your Work" chapter.
 1. Ensure your Chart changes follow the [technical](#technical-requirements) and [documentation](#documentation-requirements) guidelines, described below.